filetrust/Glasswall-Security-Policies/policies/network-security.md

 #### 4.7.1 Internal Security Testing

-- Internal security testing should only be performed by trained employees whose job functions are to assess security, and only with permission of the IT Manager.
+- Internal security testing should only be performed by trained employees whose job functions are to assess security, and only with permission of the Head of IT.
 - Vulnerability scans must be conducted monthly using company approved tools and methods.
 - Upon any configuration change to a system, an internal scan must be performed.
 - Failed tests should be documented and must have a plan to remediate any failures.